-How I made this shot: I photographed my Jaguar XJS using a Pentax K100D, when I was working on the Magic Lantern Guide for this camera.
-Lens was the affordable ($196.95) smc Pentax-DA 50-200mm f/4-5.6 ED at 180mm.
+How I made this shot: I photographed my former 1992 Jaguar XJS using a Pentax K100D, while I was working on the Magic Lantern Guide for this camera.
+Lens used was the affordable ($196.95) smc Pentax-DA 50-200mm f/4-5.6 ED at 180mm.
 The Av exposure was 1/350 sec at f/8 and ISO 200.

 If you liked this post and enjoy visiting this blog, you can show your appreciation by buying me a cup of Earl Grey tea ($2.50) by clicking here or you can just click on Contact and offer a simple “thank you.”

 Along with photographer Barry Staver, Joe is co-author of Better Available Light Digital Photography that’s now out-of-print but new copies are available from Amazon for $21.73 and used copies at giveaway prices—around five bucks.